GovTechSG/TechBiz-Documentation/approve-or-reject-techbiz-account.md

 1. Review the attachments in the email notification or in the TechBiz portal.
 > **Note**: **Approvers** using Gomax or SE GSIB device must respond to the email indicating **Approved** or **Rejected**.
 Select the **Reply All** option and copy (CC) the email to enquiries_ENP@tech.gov.sg in order to complete the approval process.
 2. Click the link provided in the email.
-3. [Log in to TechBiz portal](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/log-in-to-TechBiz-portal) using your non-SE GSIB.
+3. [Log in to TechBiz portal](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/log-in-to-TechBiz-portal) using your [non-SE GSIB](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/glossary) or [GMD](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/additional-resources/glossary?id=gmd) device.
 > **Note**: **Approver** can access TechBiz portal using [TechPass](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/log-in-to-TechBiz-portal?id=log-in-with-techpass) or [TechPass OTP](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/log-in-to-TechBiz-portal?id=log-in-with-techpass-otp).

 4. Select the account to be approved.